-What To Do What Not To Do • Listen to and acknowledge what is being • Do not promise confidentiality.

-- Try to be reassuring & remain calm.

-- Ask their consent for you to pass on their concerns.

-- Explain clearly what you will do and what will happen next.

-- Try to give them a timescale for when and how you / the Designated Person for Safeguarding will contact them again.

-- Take action don't ignore the situation.

-- Be supportive.

-- Tell them that:

-- They were right to tell you;

-- You are taking what they have said seriously;

-- It was not their fault;

-- You would like to pass this information on to the appropriate people, with their permission.

-- Be open and honest.

-- Give contact details for them to report any further details or ask any questions they may have

-- Do not show shock, alarm, disbelief or disapproval. - Do not minimise what is being said. - Do not ask probing or leading questions or push for more information. - Do not offer false reassurance. - Do not delay in contacting the Designated Person(s) for Safeguarding. - Do not contact the alleged abuser. - Do not investigate the incident any further. - Never leave an adult at risk to wait to hear from someone without any idea of when or how that may be. - Do not pass on information to those who don't need to know, not even for prayer ministry.
+What To Do What Not To Do Listen to and acknowledge what is being said.
+Try to be reassuring &amp; remain calm.
+Ask their consent for you to pass on their concerns.
+Explain clearly what you will do and what will happen next.
+Try to give them a timescale for when and how you / the Designated Person for Safeguarding will contact them again.
+Take action - don't ignore the situation.
+Be supportive.
+Tell them that: They were right to tell you; You are taking what they have said seriously; It was not their fault; You would like to pass this information on to the appropriate people, with their permission.
+Be open and honest.
+Give contact details for them to report any further details or ask any questions they may have Do not promise confidentiality.
+Do not show shock, alarm, disbelief or disapproval.
+Do not minimise what is being said.
+Do not ask probing or leading questions or push for more information.
+Do not offer false reassurance.
+Do not delay in contacting the Designated Person(s) for Safeguarding.
+Do not contact the alleged abuser.
+Do not investigate the incident any further.
+Never leave an adult at risk to wait to hear from someone without any idea of when or how that may be.
+Do not pass on information to those who don't need to know, not even for prayer ministry.